 Engaging and Child Approved

 Besides being Biblically accurate, an engaging story is probably the most important part of any children’s Bible.
 If your child isn’t interested in listening to the stories, reading them isn’t going to do a whole lot.

 Every child I have read the Rhyme Bible Storybook to, both my own children and others, have loved it.
 They have listened intently, captivated by the story being read.
 Every morning when we do our reading, every story is followed by pleas of “More!
 More!
 Another story!”
 And, while it’s possible that your child is the exception, I think if you give this Bible a try you will fall in love!

 While I assume the Rhyme Bible Storybook can be found at your local Christian Bookstore, the easiest thing to do is to hop over to Amazon and get it delivered right to your house.
 New versions of the book run for about $13, but you can also easily find it used for around $5.

-Even if you already have children’s Bibles, this one would make a great addition to your collection.
+Even if you already have other children’s and toddler Bibles, this one would make a great addition to your collection.
 You won’t be disappointed!
 It also makes a great gift to tuck in an Easter basket or give at a baby shower.
 You might love it so much you buy twenty and give them to all your friends!

 Need more storybook Bible recommendations specifically for toddlers?
 Check out this post I wrote on just that topic!
 This list also looks like it has some great recommendations!

 This is NOT a sponsored post – we just really love this children’s Bible!
 There are Amazon affiliate links included, which does not change the cost of the book to you.
 Thanks for making purchases through my links!